logto-io/logto/.changeset/pink-eggs-divide.md

 - Allow to enable/disable a webhook
 - Track recent execution status of a webhook
 - Support multi-events for a webhook
-- Add a unique message id for each webhook request

 ## Updates